phimeyer/phimeyer.github.io/_pages/about.md

   - /about.html
 ---

-I am a Data Mining Manager at SAZ Services GmbH and Political Scientist.
+I am (soon to be) Science Manager at Deutsche Forschungsgemeinschaft e.V.
+(DFG) and Political Scientist.

+My will focus on the promotion of Digital Expertise in the sciences and Open Science in general.

 My research interests are:

 - Judicial Politics, Judicial Behaviour, and Judicial Public Relations
 - Political Communication